What is Abdominal Swelling?

 • Nausea

-Scientists also believe that the condition could have a genetic factor, as it appears to run in families.
+Scientists also believe genetic factors could cause the condition, as it appears to run in families.

 There are many other possible reasons why a person's stomach can swell: